eigenhombre/oodles/README.md

-In 1983, Douglas R. Hofstadter, author of *Gödel, Escher, Bach: An Eternal Golden Braid* wrote a series of articles on Lisp in Scientific American (later republished as the book *Metamagical Themas*).
+In 1983, Douglas R. Hofstadter, author of *Gödel, Escher, Bach: An Eternal Golden Braid* wrote a series of articles on Lisp in Scientific American (later republished in the book *Metamagical Themas*).
 The third and last in the series was a short, entertaining program which is an instructive example on blurring the line between code and data, which is typical for Lisp (though somewhat less common in